liamganose/hashtable/readme.md

-# Basic hash table implementatio
+# Basic hash table implementation

 ## Info
  - created my own linked list class to use in it, not necessary but helped re-learn pointers (for the 3rd time)